canlab/Neuroimaging_Pattern_Masks/spatial_basis_functions/transcriptomic_gradients/README.md

-The spatial maps here are the principal gradients of transcriptomic variation in euclidean spcae computed from 6 postmortem brains registered to MNI152NLin6Asym space.
+The spatial maps here are the principal gradients of transcriptomic variation in euclidean spcae computed from 6 postmortem brains.
 These gradients define three spatial axes along which genes vary most, candidate axes of morphogen diffusion during development, and in some sense an objective basis by which to orient the brain.
 The gradients were generated as part of the following paper: